 10 Practices for Creating a Safe Space in Your Mind-Body Classes

-If you are a yoga, dance, 5 Rhythms, Feldenkrais, meditation, and/or any kind of Teacher that guides groups of people into their body and mind via movement and mindfulness, this is for you!
+If you are a yoga, dance, 5 Rhythms, Feldenkrais, meditation, and/or any other kind of teacher that guides groups of people into their body and mind via movement and mindfulness, this is for you!

 I first started teaching in the fitness and exercise rehab industry, but I was quickly steered into the work of Feldenkraisian learning (the work of the late mind-body pioneer Moshe Feldenkrais) and its unique methods for rewiring movement patterns and self-awareness.
 The catalyst?
 I had injured myself numerous times and had to undergo many knee surgeries as a result of my skiing addiction in my late teens and early 20’s.

-Soon after I started my Feldenkrais practice, I realized that many of my students (maybe 50%), were struggling to sense, and feel, their bodies.
-Their awareness was either dulled or the opposite was true and they felt too much.
-What they learned wouldn’t stick.
-They’d forget key foundations even though they “appeared” to understand and embody them each class.
-It’s like they had mind-body ADD and while we made headway in the classes, during the following days they’d bounce back into their old patterns like elastic bands.
+Soon after I started my Feldenkrais practice, I realized that many of my students (maybe 50%) were struggling to sense and feel their bodies.
+Their awareness was either dulled or they felt too much, and what they learned just wouldn’t stick.
+They’d forget key foundations even though they ‘appeared’ to understand and embody them at each class.
+It’s almost like they had mind-body ADD and while we made headway in the classes, during the following days they’d bounce back into their old patterns like elastic bands.

-Then there are the numerous ways we punish and inflict toxic shame on kids for not doing a “good job” or being “too fat” or “not pretty enough” or “being clumsy” or “not very smart” — just to name a few.
-This kind of toxic stress, and early trauma, runs rampant in more affluent and middle class societies, and leaves a child with a nervous system that lacks internal safety and security – the perfect breeding ground for anxiety, depression, low self-worth and addiction.
+Then there are the numerous ways we punish and inflict toxic shame on kids for not doing a ‘good job’ or being ‘too fat’ or ‘not pretty enough’ or ‘being clumsy’ or ‘not very smart’.
+And these are just a few.
+This kind of toxic stress and early trauma runs rampant in more affluent and middle class societies, and leaves a child with a nervous system that lacks internal safety and security.
+All this builds the perfect breeding ground for anxiety, depression, low self-worth and addiction.

 This kind of toxicity, not to mention outright abuse, also breeds a lot emotional numbing and in more severe cases mild to severe PTSD.
-It became apparent to me that I had to address this reality face on in my group classes so I started to blend my learnings in fitness, Feldenkraisian learning and healing trauma into one big beautiful practice.
+It became apparent to me I had to address this reality head-on in my group classes so I started to blend my learnings in fitness, Feldenkrais and healing trauma into one big beautiful practice.
 The results were remarkable.

 They were evolving out of their held beliefs about themselves.
 Their traumatic imprints were lifting.